 You know how during the holidays, students are happy, and parents are glad to have their children around.
 It can be a different story for teachers as that small voice keeps checking in about what to do for next term.
 The trick is to let the power of happiness drown out the stress.

 Research identifies five features you need to utilise the power of happiness in your teacher life: gratitude, journaling, exercise, reflection, and acts of kindness.

 “Hey, are you okay there?
 You look a little stressed,” Mike’s girlfriend, Linda, said as he stared blankly off to the side.

-Mike had heard about teachers experiencing stress and burnout but would shrug it off.
-He would claim it’d never happen to him.
-After all, Mike loved to teach.
+He couldn’t be stressed, Mike thought to himself.
+After all, he loved to teach.
 How could he ever feel burnt out by something he adored?
 Oh, how wrong he was.

-What made him realise hadn’t been his students.
+What made Mike realise hadn’t been his students.
 He was creating a test from scratch; the printer had packed up and wouldn’t print out.
 He felt his heart pump loudly in his chest as his blood boiled over.
 Mike had to take a few moments to himself before going back to the printer and trying again.

 I totally lost myself there, Mike thought.